Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 Keep in mind, that "$@" is most frequently used for passing on arguments, or for iterating over them in a loop, like above.

-Thus a mechanism for collapsing the argument list to nothing--and not to the empty argument--really makes sense.
+Thus a mechanism for collapsing the argument list to nothing--and not to the empty argument--is needed.

 How does it work?